CraftyCrafting-Modpacks-resources/.github/profile/README.md

 <img src="https://github.com/user-attachments/assets/c2f26696-aa75-442b-9684-6bc95e88cd59" alt="logo" width="50%" height="50%">

-### We are a small group of developers who make stuff for minercaft
+### We are a small group of developers who make stuff for minercaft.
+We usually make open source modpacks but we may make resource packs or more in the future.

 ---